 , , , and

-• Support the US wood processing and manufacturing industry
+• Support the US wood-processing and manufacturing industries

 • Serve as a prototype to attract much-needed private investment and economic development to communities in need